118 College Drive, Box 5033

 Drawing and Painting

-In addition to successfully completing the foundation program, ART 202 and ART 323 , students must present a portfolio to a faculty committee in the drawing and painting area.
+In addition to successfully completing the foundation program, as well as ART 202 and ART 323 , students must present a portfolio to a faculty committee in the drawing and painting area.
 Additional requirements include a 2.5 GPA in the drawing and painting emphasis area.

 With the successful completion of all required foundation courses, drawing and painting students, all students should possess a portfolio consisting of examples and performance in ART 101 , ART 102 , ART 111 , ART 112 and ART 113 .
 This portfolio should be available for review during the first week of the semester of entry into the drawing and painting program.
 For transfer students, this portfolio should include samples of the student's strongest work produced in the course equivalents of ART 101 , ART 102 , ART 111 , ART 112 and ART 113 .
 The purpose of this porfolio is to assist faculty in the drawing and painting area in advising students into a course appropriate to their level of performance.
 Students without a portfolio will be provided materials during a scheduled time in order to demonstrate, and/or produce evidence of visual skills and understanding from ART 101 , ART 102 , ART 111 , ART 112 and ART 113 .
 Based on this demonstration, a student will be advised into the course level commensurate with his/her level of skill and preparation.